Mapo Hall

-The hall hosts a mini-museum where the relics of the chains used to hold tax evaders in the colonial era, are hung.
+The hall hosts a mini-museum, where the relics of the chains used to hold tax evaders in the colonial era are hung.
 There are also pictures of all Olubadan (King) that have reigned in Ibadan.

-Mapo Hill, the site of the hall, is the oldest part of Ibadan city and is a high density area occupied mainly by the indigenes of the town.
-The hall itself is built on a piece of land measuring 5,969 acres surrounded by roads with its main entrance on Ogunmola Street.
+Mapo Hill, the site of the hall, is one of the oldest part of Ibadan city, a high density area occupied mainly by the indigenes of the town.
+The hall was built on a piece of land measuring 5,969 acres surrounded by roads with its main entrance on Ogunmola Street.
 It is directly facing Mapo Road.
 Getting to the hall from Ogunmola Street is through ascending a series of very wide steps which also serve as seats for spectators and residents during the innumerable occasion that the hall was used for major events.
 The palace of the Olubadan of Ibadan is a few minutes walk to its left and Iba Oluyole statue lies a few minutes walk to its right.

 It is currently owned and managed by Ibadan Local Government Properties Company Limited.

 Some scenes of the 2019 biopic about the life of Herbert Macaulay, The Herbert Macaulay Affair were shot in Mapo Hall.
+The local government area that is surrounded by Mapo Hill are as follows; Ido Local Government Area is the largest local Government Area in Ibadan Oyo State spanning from Orita Challenge, Apata, Eleyele Ologuneru axis towards Eruwa, it serves as the Commercial and industrial zone of Ibadan.
+Its corridors are noted for fast development.
+Mapo Hill encompasses the area of Beere to Oja'ba(King's Market) axis.